durja/Salesforce-KSquare/Sprint-06/Readme.md

-# 🚀 Placement Management System – Sprint 5
+# 🚀 Placement Management System

 A Salesforce Apex project demonstrating how to retrieve, validate, create, and update placement application records using **SOQL**, **DML**, and **Apex**.